Normation/rudder/webapp/sources/api-doc/introduction.md

     # Get the Rule of ID "id"
     curl -H "X-API-Token: yourToken" https://rudder.example.com/rudder/api/latest/rules/id

+CAUTION: To avoid suprising behavior, do not put a '/' at the end of an URL: it would be interpreted as '/[empty string parameter]' and redirected to '/index', likely not what you wanted to do.

 #### Sending data for POST/PUT requests

 ##### Directly in JSON format